-The Baltimore County Bureau of Behavioral Health, Core Service Agency (C.S.A.) is a unit of the Baltimore County Department of Health that is responsible for the planning, development, and monitoring of the public mental health services for Baltimore County residents.
+The Baltimore County Department of Health's Bureau of Behavioral Health is the Core Service Agency (CSA) for the County.
+The CSA is a unit of the Baltimore County Department of Health that is responsible for the planning, development and monitoring of the public mental health services for Baltimore County residents.

-The Baltimore County C.S.A. coordinates mental health services for all ages, and oversee a network of providers offering outpatient clinics, day and residential rehabilitation services, case management, crisis services, and a host of specialized programs for various age groups and special populations.
+The Baltimore County CSA oversees a network of providers offering outpatient clinics, day and residential rehabilitation services, case management, crisis services and a host of specialized programs for various age groups and special populations.

-The Baltimore County C.S.A. work closely with the following Baltimore County departments and private sector groups to develop and refine services for the shared populations they all serve, including:
+The Baltimore County CSA works closely with the following Baltimore County departments and private sector groups to develop and refine services for the shared populations they all serve:

 - Board of Education

 - Division of Rehabilitation Services

 - Local Management Board